ossuminc/riddl/doc/src/hugo/content/language/root/domain/context/entity/handler.md

 ## Defining Multiple Handlers

-An entity can make use of multiple handlers so that the behavior of and entity can be changed.
+An entity can make use of multiple handlers so that the behavior of an entity can be changed.
 There can be only one handler active at any moment, but an entity can change which handler is active for future messages in response to any message.
 This ability permits a set of handlers to model a finite state